 ISC subcommittees identify long- and short-term priorities and oversee strategic initiatives.
 Current subcommittees include the following:

-- Steering Subcommittee: Provides input to the chair and/or the executive director on priorities, project plans, and the operational impact of proposed initiatives to the security of Federal facilities
+- Steering Subcommittee: Provides input to the chair and/or the program director on priorities, project plans, and the operational impact of proposed initiatives to the security of Federal facilities

 - Standards Subcommittee: The focal point for coordination of all ISC standards

-- Technology Best Practices Subcommittee: Evaluates technology solutions, develops guidance on best practices, and maintains a clearinghouse of information for Federal security programs
+- Best Practices Subcommittee: Evaluates technology solutions, develops a process and guidance on best practices to deliver lessons learned and shared information, and maintains a clearinghouse of information for Federal security programs to full ISC membership.

 - Convergence Subcommittee: Develops mechanisms to support Federal agencies’ integration of information management controls with security programs

 - Training Subcommittee: Oversees and supports the development and delivery of training of the ISC Standards and Security Specialist Competencies.

 - Design-Basis Treat Subcommittee: Provides annual updates to the Design-Basis Threat (DBT) report.